Stochastic Population Update Can Provably Be Helpful in Multi-Objective Evolutionary Algorithms: Introduction

-In this paper, we challenge this belief.
-We analytically show that introducing randomness into the population update procedure may be beneficial for the search.
-Specifically, we consider a well-established MOEA, $\mathcal{S}$ metric selection evolutionary multi-objective optimization algorithm (SMS-EMOA)~\cite{beume2007sms}, and propose a simple stochastic population update method.
-Instead of removing the worst solution\footnote{SMS-EMOA adopts a $(\mu+1)$ steady state mode, where selecting the $\mu$ best solutions means removing the worst solution.} from the collections of the current population and newly-generated solution, the proposed stochastic method first randomly selects a subset from the collections and then removes the worst solution from the subset.
-We theoretically show that this simple modification makes SMS-EMOA significantly better on OneJumpZeroJump, a bi-objective optimization problem commonly used in theoretical analyses of MOEAs~\cite{doerr2021ojzj,doerr2022ojzj,doerr2023lower-arxiv,doerr2023crossover-arxiv}.
-More specifically, we first prove that the expected running time of the original SMS-EMOA is $O(\mu n^k)$ and $\Omega(n^k)$, where $\mu$ is the population size, $n$ is the problem size and $k$ ($2\le k<n/2$) is the parameter of the problem.
-Then, we prove that using stochastic population update can decrease the expected running time to $O(\mu n^k \cdot \min\{1,\mu/2^{k/4}\})$.
-In other words, stochastic population update can bring an exponential acceleration when $\mu=poly(n)$ and $k=\Omega(n)$, where $poly(n)$ denotes any polynomial of $n$.
-The intuitive reason for this occurrence is that by introducing randomness into the population update procedure, the evolutionary search can go across inferior regions between different Pareto optimal solutions more easily, thus facilitating to find the whole Pareto front.
+We consider a simple stochastic population update method, which first randomly selects a subset from the collections of the current population and the offspring solutions(s), and then removes the worst solution(s) from the subset.
+That is, the remaining solutions in the selected subset and those unselected solutions form the next population.
+We theoretically show that this simple modification enables SMS-EMOA and NSGA-II to work significantly better on \ojzj\ and \rrmo, two bi-objective optimization problems commonly used in theoretical analyses of MOEAs~\cite{doerr2021ojzj,doerr2023ojzj,doerr2023lower,doerr2023crossover,dang2023crossover}.
+Specifically, we analyze the expected number of generations of SMS-EMOA and NSGA-II for finding the Pareto front, under the original deterministic population update mechanism and under the stochastic population update mechanism, on \ojzj\ and \rrmo.
+The \nobreakdash{results} are summarized in Table~\ref{tab:summary}.
+As can be seen in the table, the stochastic population update can bring an exponential acceleration.
+For example, for SMS-EMOA solving OneJumpZeroJump, when $k=\Omega(n)\wedge k=n/2-\Omega(n)$ and $2(n-2k+4)\le \mu=poly(n)$, using the stochastic population update can bring an acceleration of $\Omega(2^{k/2}/(\sqrt{k}\mu^2))$, i.e., exponential acceleration, where $n$ denotes the problem size, $k$ ($2\le k<n/2$) denotes the parameter of \ojzj, $\mu$ denotes the population size, and $poly(n)$ denotes any polynomial of $n$.
+Intuitively, the reason for this occurrence is that by introducing randomness into the population update procedure, the evolutionary search has a chance to go along inferior regions which are close to Pareto optimal regions, thereby making the search easier, compared to bigger jumps needed to reach the optimal regions in the original deterministic, greedy procedure.
 Experiments are also conducted to verify our theoretical results.
+In addition, as the stochastic method only selects part of the parent and offspring solutions for comparison in population update, and the comparison (e.g., using non-dominated sorting, hypervolume indicator, or crowding distance) may cost non-negligible computational budget, the running time of one generation of each algorithm can also be reduced, which is further validated by the experiments.